TAMustafa/Resume_Checker/README.md

 ### 1. CV Analysis

 1. **Upload Your CV**
-   - Click on the "Choose a PDF file" button to upload your resume
+   - Click on the "Choose a PDF file" button to upload your resume (PDF supported by default; DOCX/TXT can be enabled if backend supports)
    - The "Analyze CV" button will become active once a file is selected
    - Click "Analyze CV" to process your resume

-2. **View Analysis Results**
+   - A progress spinner and toast notification will indicate when analysis is complete
+   - Results are cached for repeated uploads of the same file

+2. **Review CV Analysis**
-   - The system will display your key skills, experience summary, and education
+   - See a structured table of your key skills and experience
-   - Review the analysis for accuracy
+   - Expand sections for education, strengths, recommendations, and more
-   - Check the recommendations for improving your resume
+   - Optionally view the raw JSON output for advanced users

 ### 2. Job Match Analysis (Optional)